haplotype/kindred/README.md

     pg1 pg5 0.00000 0.99922 0.00000 0.00000 0.00000 0.00000 0.00000 0.00000 0.00000 0.00000 0.99922
     ...

 ID1 and ID2 are two sample IDs, phi is the kinship, d1, ..., d9 are probabilities of Jacquard latent states, and sumd is the sum of the nine probabilities, should be close to $1$.
-Significant departure from $1$ suggest ill fit.
+Significant departure from $1$ suggest ill fit, usually caused by misspecification of allele frequencies.

 ## Usage examples